Welcome to the Garden!

 Apply to Rent a Plot in the Community Garden

-Garden plot rentals are allocated via an annual lottery system.
-During the month of December each year we provide a four-week application period open to Cary residents only.
-All beds become open for this lottery period and all current renters must reenter an application for a chance to rent a bed again the following year.
-At the close of the application period we randomly select applicants for all available rental beds and create a wait list for all remaining applicants.
-In previous years the Town has charged $33 per applicant when they are awarded their plot rental.
+Garden plot rentals are allocated via an annual application process and lottery open to Cary residents only.
+All beds become open for this lottery period and current renters who would like to return the following year must submit a new application and reenter the lottery.
+The application period closes on January 15 at 5 p.m., and we will randomly select applicants for all available rental beds and create a wait list for all remaining applicants.
+The rental cost is $33 per year.
 This system is designed to maximize our community's access to this garden experience as well as support individual plot renters in a successful "garden year" for their families.
-Stay tuned for our 2019 Community Garden Application that will be posted here by December 1, 2018.
+To apply, complete the 2019-2020 Garden Plot Rental Application, and submit it via email or postal mail.
+More instructions are available in the application.

 Construction of Carpenter Park began in the summer of 2014 and included a plan for a community garden as one of its features.
 The park was funded in the Bond Referendum passed by Cary Citizens in 2012.